 A few years later, some of the Ugaritic texts were deciphered and they revealed that belong to the famous city of Ugarit.

-The Ugaritic texts helped to reveal an entirely new mythological and religious literature, several other palatial as well as private libraries were found, along with archives dealing with all aspects of the city’s political, social, economic, and cultural life.
+The Ugaritic texts helped to reveal an entirely new mythological and religious literature, and several other palatial as well as private libraries were found, along with archives dealing with all aspects of the city’s political, social, economic, and cultural life.

 Today, the Ugaritic alphabet – closely related to Aramaic, Syriac, and Hebrew - does not exist anymore but the Greek alphabet became its reincarnation.